lirev/Entertainarr/README.md

 Im sure a few things could be changed but it currently works how i need it to and havent touched it much.

 Setup:
-  record all credentials/keys into config.ini
+  1. record all credentials/keys into config.ini

-  Install sonarr and radarr on the main server. i used a windows 10 install nothing fancy. record your IP address for the server and Api key for both sonarr and radarr.
+  2. Install sonarr and radarr on the main server. i used a windows 10 install nothing fancy. record your IP address for the server and Api key for both sonarr and radarr.

-  Setup jackett for sonarr and radarr, i will not explain this.
+  3.(optional) Setup jackett for sonarr and radarr, i will not explain this.

-  Create a discord bot through the discord developer website, give your bot permissions to send and read messages. make sure to check the box for "MESSAGE CONTENT INTENT".
+  4. Create a discord bot through the discord developer website, give your bot permissions to send and read messages.
+Make sure to check the box for "MESSAGE CONTENT INTENT".

-  I will not explain the install for a plex server, record your username, password and the name given to the plex server, something like HOME-SERVER. install on same device as radarr and sonarr
+  5. I will not explain the install for a plex server, record your username, password and the name given to the plex server, something like HOME-SERVER. install on same device as radarr and sonarr

-  Get a TMDB api key for searching for titles.
+  6. Get a TMDB api key for searching for titles.

-  Sonarr and radarr should be setup to have their own file locations, for example Z:/entertainment/shows and Z:/entertainment/movies. if using a download client for radarr and sonarr, create a seperate tag in your client profile to seperate files. for example radarr client gets the catagory "radarr".
+  7. Sonarr and radarr should be setup to have their own file locations, for example Z:/entertainment/shows and Z:/entertainment/movies. if using a download client for radarr and sonarr, create a seperate tag in your client profile to seperate files. for example radarr client gets the catagory "radarr".

-  the discord channel id you want the bot to send messages to, if you want the bot in multiple servers a few lines will need to be replicated in the code.
+  8. the discord channel id you want the bot to send messages to, if you want the bot in multiple servers a few lines will need to be replicated in the code.

+  9. If all goes well all you need to do is run the python script and the bot should appear and be ready for testing.
+I have the bot run from a linux server as a service. an auto start can be created for windows if you want all functions of this to run on 1 device.

 Once bot setup is complete, a user can search the radarr or sonarr api for titles and add them to your list.